-Tom Holliday, who has helped lead teams to 15 College World Series appearances and two national championships, will begin his first season as associate head coach and pitching coach at Auburn in 2015.
+Tom Holliday, who has helped lead teams to 17 College World Series appearances and two national championships, spent one season as associate head coach and pitching coach at Auburn in 2015.

-In addition to his duties as associate head coach and pitching coach, Holliday will serve as Auburn's recruiting coordinator.
+In addition to his duties as associate head coach and pitching coach, Holliday also serves as Auburn's recruiting coordinator.

-Holliday comes to Auburn after spending the past eight seasons as associate head coach at North Carolina State, where he most recently helped lead the Wolfpack to the 2013 College World Series and groomed ace pitcher Carlos Rodon into the No. 3 overall MLB Draft pick in 2014.
+Holliday came to Auburn following eight seasons as associate head coach at North Carolina State, where he most recently helped lead the Wolfpack to the 2013 College World Series and groomed ace pitcher Carlos Rodon into the No. 3 overall MLB Draft pick in 2014.

 Holliday began his coaching career as a graduate assistant at his alma mater, Miami, in 1976.
 After one season with the Hurricanes, Holliday went to Arizona State University for the Sun Devils' run to the 1977 national championship.
 He has been with winning programs ever since.
 After one season at Arizona State, Holliday spent the next 26 years at Oklahoma State University in Stillwater, Okla., the first 19 as the Cowboys' pitching coach and recruiting coordinator.
 He was the Cowboys' head coach from 1997-2003.